 Hunter and Central Coast Development Corporation (HCCDC) is responsible for the planning and delivery of economic and urban development in the Hunter and Central Coast regions.
-Our vision is to provide more employment opportunities and more housing, while attracting innovative talent and enterprises.
+We work to provide more employment opportunities and more housing, while attracting innovative talent and enterprises.